paritytech/polkadot-sdk/bridges/bin/runtime-common/README.md

-# Helpers for Message Lane Module Integration
+# Helpers for Messages Module Integration

-The [`messages`](./src/messages.rs) module of this crate contains a bunch of helpers for integrating message lane module into your runtime.
+The [`messages`](./src/messages.rs) module of this crate contains a bunch of helpers for integrating messages module into your runtime.
 Basic prerequisites of these helpers are:
 - we're going to bridge Substrate-based chain with another Substrate-based chain;
-- both chains have [message lane module](../../modules/message-lane/README.md), Substrate bridge module and the [call dispatch module](../../modules/call-dispatch/README.md);
+- both chains have [messages module](../../modules/messages/README.md), Substrate bridge module and the [call dispatch module](../../modules/call-dispatch/README.md);
 - all message lanes are identical and may be used to transfer the same messages;
 - the messages sent over the bridge are dispatched using [call dispatch module](../../modules/call-dispatch/README.md);
 - the messages are `pallet_bridge_call_dispatch::MessagePayload` structures, where `call` field is encoded `Call` of the target chain.
-This means that the `Call` is opaque to the [message lane module](../../modules/message-lane/README.md) instance at the source chain.
+This means that the `Call` is opaque to the [messages module](../../modules/messages/README.md) instance at the source chain.
   It is pre-encoded by the message submitter;
-- all proofs in the [message lane module](../../modules/message-lane/README.md) transactions are based on the storage proofs from the bridged chain: storage proof of the outbound message (value from the `pallet_message_lane::Store::MessagePayload` map), storage proof of the outbound lane state (value from the `pallet_message_lane::Store::OutboundLanes` map) and storage proof of the inbound lane state (value from the `pallet_message_lane::Store::InboundLanes` map);
+- all proofs in the [messages module](../../modules/messages/README.md) transactions are based on the storage proofs from the bridged chain: storage proof of the outbound message (value from the `pallet_bridge_messages::Store::MessagePayload` map), storage proof of the outbound lane state (value from the `pallet_bridge_messages::Store::OutboundLanes` map) and storage proof of the inbound lane state (value from the `pallet_bridge_messages::Store::InboundLanes` map);
 - storage proofs are built at the finalized headers of the corresponding chain.
 So all message lane transactions with proofs are verifying storage proofs against finalized chain headers from Substrate bridge module.